 Gourds and orange napkins can show awareness of the holiday season, but there are simple tricks to treat every room in your house to a facelift that allows your festive enthusiasm to shine through.
-For now, let’s just avoid the big-ticket seasonal pop-ups and jump straight into a DIY fright fest purely made for last minute renovations.
+For now, let’s just avoid the big-ticket seasonal pop-ups and jump straight into a DIY fright fest made for last minute renovations.
 Put on your witch hat, position your pixie-cut wig, and let’s make sure the only paranormal activity in your home this year is the spirit of Halloween.

 A Freaky Front Porch

 The idea here is not to scare off your guests, but to have fun and reimagine the playful, creative side of Halloween’s most recognizable stoop ornament: the jack-o’-lantern.
 Lately, Pinterest has seen an uptick of users DIY-ing their pumpkins with painted words and stickers.
 Gone are the bothersome days of scraping out every seed and leaving a mess of goopy innards around the kitchen.
 Painting a pumpkin gives you a lot more creative freedom with the same amount of family time.

 Here are a few fun and quick ideas:

 Dunkin’ Pumpkins: Brush the top half of six mini pumpkins with a bright pastel color like pink and brown, then sprinkle a few multi-colored dash marks.
 In five minutes, you’ve got yourself a baker’s dozen of mini pumpkin doughnuts.

 Pumpkin People: Spare accessories like hats, scarves, novelty glasses, mustaches or felt bows can create a family of funny, paint-free doormen ready to greet and amuse trick-or-treaters.